zranger1/PixelblazePatterns/README.md

 # PixelblazePatterns
 Patterns for Pixelblaze LED controller

+## voronoimix2D.js
+Draws a bunch of colorful, animated Voronoi distance related patterns.
+Lots of UI controls -- this one is an experimental testbed, meant for exploration and play.

 ## mandelbrot2D.js
 Displays an animated view into the Mandelbrot set on a 2D display.
 This is very much a work-in-progress.
 I'll be optimizing and